 Best Touring Kayaks

-Best Beginner Touring Kayak: Wilderness Systems Pungo 120
+Best Touring Kayak for beginners: Wilderness Systems Pungo 120

 With a reassuring mixture of stability, speed, and comfort, the Pungo 120 from Wilderness Systems is the perfect introduction to the touring kayak world.